Instructional Design for New Designers

 - 8 errors to avoid in task listing.

-- How to conduct a thorough task analysis quickly.
+- How to conduct a thorough task analysis (with multiple examples for different types of content).

 - How to prioritize course content to keep it lean.